starbvuks/starbvuks/README.md

                         institution: "Woxsen Uni",
                         bootcamp: "SOAL"
                       },
- goal: "Becoming a Full-Stack God by the end of the year" }
+ goal: "Mastering Full-Stack by the end of the year"
+}
 ```
 <br />